radius-project/design-notes/template/0000-design-template.md

 ### Non-Goals

 <!--
-Describe non-goals to identity something that we won’t be focusing on immediately.
+Describe non-goals to identify something that we won’t be focusing on immediately.
 We won’t be expending any effort on these matters.
 -->